Hopper2021/tournament-creator/README.md

 ### Create Base Information

+This page is reached by clicking `Create Tournaments` in the nav drawer.
 Base information and 1 of 3 type ( ex. `pits` ) are selected.
 This information will be used as search criteria in the search page.
+Clicking on the `next` button will bring you to the `Create Entrants` page.

 Future additions: `Categories`